sums-of-squares/sos/exercises.md

 2. Recall that a polynomial is 1-SOS if it can be written as a sum of squares of affine (degree 1) polynomials.
 Show that an upper bound on $\alpha(G)$ can be obtained by solving

 \[
 \min \gamma \qquad  \gamma - \sum_{i \in V} x_i  \quad \text{is 1-SOS mod $I$}.
 \]

-3. Show that the given generators of the ideal $I$ are already a Gr\"obner basis.
-Show that there is a natural bijection between standard monomials and stable sets of~$G$.
+3. Show that the given generators of the ideal $I$ are already a Gröbner basis.
+Show that there is a natural bijection between standard monomials and stable sets of $G$.

-4. As a consequence of the previous fact, show that $\alpha(G)$ is equal to the degree of the Hilbert function of $\R[x]/I$.
+4. As a consequence of the previous fact, show that $\alpha(G)$ is equal to the degree of the Hilbert function of $\mathbb{R}[x]/I$.

-Now let $G =(V,E)$ be the Petersen graph, shown in the figure..
+Now let $G =(V,E)$ be the Petersen graph, shown in the figure.

 1. Find a stable set in the Petersen graph of maximum cardinality.

-2. Solve problem~\eqref{eq:1sos} for the Petersen graph.
+2. Solve this optimization problem for the Petersen graph.
 What is the corresponding upper bound?

 3. Compute the Hilbert function of $I$ using Macaulay2, and verify that this answer is consistent with your previous results.